 Outside the EU and EEA

-This includes all 28 EU countries, the EEA members, and also countries like Andorra, Switzerland, Serbia, Russia, as well as several countries in the Middle East and others bordering the Mediterranean Sea.
+This includes the EEA members, and also countries like Andorra, Switzerland, Serbia, Russia, as well as several countries in the Middle East and others bordering the Mediterranean Sea.

 What is the right insurance for me?

-There are three types of cover you can get, whether you’re driving in the UK or abroad.
+There are 3 types of cover you can get, whether you’re driving in the UK or abroad.